Overview

 General Info and Accreditation

-LCC's Career Ladder Nursing program is highly regarded in the community and has been nationally accredited for over 45 years.
+LCC's Career Ladder Nursing program is highly regarded in the community and has been nationally accredited since 1971.
 Students who complete the program earn an Associate Degree in Applied Science – Nursing, RN and are eligible to take the National Council Licensing Examination (NCLEX-RN).
 Those who pass the NCLEX and are licensed to practice as a Registered Nurse (RN).

 The RN program is approved by the Michigan Board of Nursing, and has been continuously accredited since 1971 by Accreditation Commission for Education in Nursing, Inc.